GDQuest/website/content/tutorial/game-design/godot/become-a-game-creator/first-steps-programming/index.md

 That's a lot to tackle all at once!
 Like any creative discipline, it takes time.
 Don't worry though: learning can be a fun experience!

+{{< figure
+  src="./img/one-step-at-a-time.jpg"
+  alt="A cat walking down stairs" caption="Code and design are whole new worlds to discover and explore.
+Take your time, stay curious."
+>}}

 You may not be able to communicate your vision at first and you'll stumble upon obstacles along the way.
 But you'll also have plenty of "ah-ha" moments and deep satisfaction when your family and friends get to play your games.

 When you are just starting out, you should **focus on code and game design separately**.
 Be it in parallel or one after the other, you should learn the basics, write a few programs, design simple games on paper... then bring both disciplines together to make video games.